Susanna Leonard Hill-October 2012

 "The moon tried to start dancing again, but the sun's words tormented her.
 Her arms and legs seemed to heavy to twirl.
 She felt very alone in the heavens.
 She slowly walked along her skypath, hanging her head.
 Her body began to shrink until she was jus a sliver of her former self."

-The book has won some awards and honours which you can see on the Sylvan Dell page for the book as well as view and print out the creative minds activities and see other helpful items such as reviews, quizzes, author interview and related websites.
+The book has won some awards and honours which you can see on the Arbordale page for the book as well as view and print out the creative minds activities and see other helpful items such as reviews, quizzes, author interview and related websites.

 Go to review online